kanisterio/kanister/docs/tasks/logs.rst

   {namespace="kanister"}

-The log outputs should look similar this:
+The log outputs should look similar to this:

 .. image:: img/logs-kanister-all-logs.png

-Use the next query to select only the datapath logs are selected, replacing ``${actionset}`` with the name of the recently created actionset:
+Use the next query to select only the datapath logs, replacing ``${actionset}`` with the name of the recently created actionset:

 .. code-block:: bash